TaoK/poorsql.com/README.md

 This site is released under the Affero GPL license.

+### Issues

+Please report any site-specific issues here (https://github.com/TaoK/poorsql.com/issues), and report any library-general issues in that project: https://github.com/TaoK/PoorMansTSqlFormatter/issues

+### News

+To keep up with any news related to the site or library, follow [@PoorSQL](https://twitter.com/PoorSQL) on Twitter.

+### Credits

-Credits - third-party code used in site functionality:
+Third-party code used in site functionality:
 * Poor Man's T-SQL Formatter
 * Bridge.Net - Apache license - Object.NET
 * jQuery - MIT license - John Resig